 “The Cerato was the best deal we could find under $15k.
 My daughter’s had no issues with hers for two years.” – Farah, SA

 Whether you’re after cheap cars for P platers or a well-equipped daily driver with low running costs, the Kia Cerato is one of the most well-rounded and practical choices for Aussie P platers.
+It remains one of the top cars for p platers thanks to its balance of comfort, features, and affordability.

 6. Suzuki Swift (2011–2020) – One of the Best Small Cars for P Platers in Australia